 Education and Exercise

 Educational sessions for cardiac rehabilitation include the following topics: anatomy and physiology, risk factors, nutrition, pharmacology, exercise training, stress management, and home recommendations.

 An exercise prescription is provided by the medical director, then an individualized training program is developed.
-It includes a warm-up phase, and aerobic exercise and strength training.
+It includes a warm-up phase, aerobic exercise and strength training.
 Your heart rhythm, blood pressure, pulse, oxygen requirements and other data are monitored.
 It also offers RNs, a Pharmacist and a Dietician.

 Please check with your insurance carrier regarding coverage, ask your physician or call 316.322.4517 to learn more.